NicolasOmar/my-pets/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 ### User Information
-User data used for the bug (do not provide the pass unless you are part of `testing team`)
+User data used for the bug (do not provide the pass unless you are part of the `testing team`)

 ### Steps to Reproduce
  - HereGoesTheFirstStep

 ### Actual Result
-A clear and concise description of what is happening on this scenario.
+A clear and concise description of what is happening in this scenario.

 ### Expected Result
 A clear and concise description of what you expected to happen.